Life As a Medical Equipment Repairer

 - Compute power and space requirements for installing medical, dental, or related equipment and install units to manufacturers’ specifications.

-Things a Medical Equipment Repairer Should Know How to Do
+What a Medical Equipment Repairer Should Know

 Repairing: Repairing machines or systems using the needed tools.